AdobeDocs/workfront.en/help/product-announcements/product-releases/22.2-release-activity/22-2-release-overview.md

  </tbody>
 </table>

-## `Workfront Fusion` enhancements
+## Workfront Fusion enhancements

-New features in `Workfront Fusion` are available in Production at a cadence outside of the 22.2 release schedule.
+New features in Workfront Fusion are available in Production at a cadence outside of the 22.2 release schedule.
 For more information about the latest features, see [Adobe Workfront Fusion release activity](../../../product-announcements/product-releases/fusion-release-activity/fusion-release-activity.md).

-## `Workfront` `Scenario Planner` enhancements
+## WorkfrontScenario Planner enhancements

-There are no `Scenario Planner` updates at this point in the release.
+There are no Scenario Planner updates at this point in the release.
 This area will be updated when updates are available.

 <!--
 New features are coming to Workfront Scenario Planner release with the 21.4 release.
 For information about these new features now available in Preview, see Adobe Workfront Scenario Planner release activity.
 -->

-## `Workfront Proof` enhancements
+## Workfront Proof enhancements

-There are no `Workfront Proof` updates at this point in the release.
+There are no Workfront Proof updates at this point in the release.
 This area will be updated when updates are available.

 <!--
 New features in Workfront Proof are now available.
 For more information, see Workfront Proof release activity: Week of November 29, 2021.
 -->

-## `Workfront Goals` enhancements
+## Workfront Goals enhancements

-There are no `Workfront Goals` updates at this point in the release.
+There are no Workfront Goals updates at this point in the release.
 This area will be updated when updates are available.

 <!--
 Most new features coming to Workfront Goals release with the 21.2 release.
 For information about these new features now available in Preview, see Adobe Workfront Goals with the 21.2 release.